 Modelling is a scholarly activity that spans a wide range of disciplines in the humanities and sciences.
 While the role of modelling in the production of knowledge has been extensively explored in the history and philosophy of science (Full reference in Zotero LibraryFull reference in Zotero Library; Full reference in Zotero Library), model-building and modelling interventions often remain implicit or under-theorised in literary studies (Full reference in Zotero Library).
 However, theoretical reflection on literary modelling has emerged as a contested topic, particularly in computational literary studies and wider digital humanities research, where modelling is considered a fundamental aspect of computational thinking (Full reference in Zotero Library; Full reference in Zotero Library; Full reference in Zotero Library).

-Given that the process of “building digital communities”, as the central concern of research area 5, requires conscious engagement with data models and the transformation of information into “data” (cf. data as “capta”, Full reference in Zotero Library), and that the EXC 2020 Temporal Communities core concept of “temporal communities” itself implies rigorous modelling operations, this curated collection engages with core ideas from the growing body of literature on modelling.
+Given that the process of “building digital communities”, as the central concern of Research Area 5, requires conscious engagement with data models and the transformation of information into “data” (cf. data as “capta”, Full reference in Zotero Library), and that the EXC 2020 Temporal Communities core concept of “temporal communities” itself implies rigorous modelling operations, this curated collection engages with core ideas from the growing body of literature on modelling.
 The insights critically reflect on the affordances of models, their functions, implications, and limitations in capturing information, heuristics, analysis, criticism, and presentation.
 In doing so, they revisit the conceptual framework for modelling as a critical practice and explore the workings of models beyond representational claims.

 Models can help to make assumptions and relationships within data explicit.
 They mediate and remediate, providing a heuristic means for the iterative and incremental refinement of a site of intelligibility.
 However, they are not without their challenges, as they have worlding effects (cf. Full reference in Zotero Library), manipulate complexity, and require both a form and a format of representation.
 Consequently, “critical modelling” critically addresses the location or embodied positionality of agency.
 The insights focus on how “critical modelling” implicates and engages with different discourses of knowledge and epistemic regimes as manifested in conceptual models, theories, visualisations, and measurement procedures.
 By reflecting on the (visual) formulas and structures of explication and clarification, these insights open up a site for critical discourse on the epistemology of “building digital communities”.